-But as a French learner, you have at least one other crucial item to keep with you at all times.
+As a French learner, you have at least one other crucial item to keep with you at all times: French grammar.

 New sentence structures, verb endings and tense agreements make up entire languages—so you’ve gotta understand them.